GribanovDS/FSE4AI/README.md

 ## Github Actions

-You can find it in GitHub Actions section
+You can find it in GitHub Actions section in this repo